gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 some slightly different things when running this on your cluster.

 ### Exposing `/var/run/docker.sock`
-Exposing your host's `/var/run/docker.sock` into your build container brings the same risks with it as always.
+Exposing your host's `/var/run/docker.sock` into your build container, using the `runners.kubernetes.volumes.host_path` option, brings the same risks with it as always.
 That node's containers are accessible from the build container and depending if you are running builds in the same cluster as your production containers it might not be wise to do that.

-> **Note**:
-Pods are not yet able to be scheduled to nodes with certain labels like `role=build` using the `nodeSelector` field in the `PodSpec`, the only separation between build Pods and the rest of the system is by namespace.

 ### Using `docker:dind`
 Running the `docker:dind` also known as the `docker-in-docker` image is also